Toodyay, Western Australia: French Ormolu clock

+The French Ormolu clock, long held by the Demasson family, was purchased by the National Trust of Western Australia in 1987.
+In turn, the clock, together with its documents was offered to the Toodyay Historical Society.
+On 21 October 2007, the clock was welcomed back to the town of Toodyay.

 Notable people

 In 1861, Western Australia's notorious bushranger Moondyne Joe was imprisoned in Toodyay for stealing a horse, but escaped.
 After a series of crimes and prison terms, he was on the run again, returning to Toodyay in 1865 to steal supplies for an attempt to escape overland to South Australia.
 The annual Moondyne Festival is a light-hearted celebration of this darker side of Toodyay's history.

 Tourism

 By the early 1920s Toodyay was being recognised for its potential to develop into a tourist destination, with ample accommodation, its link to Western Australia's colonial past, Moondyne Joe and the Newcastle Gaol as point of interest.
 Being an hour's drive from Perth, present day Toodyay is a popular venue for tourists.
 A picturesque circuit of Toodyay Road through Gidgegannup, Toodyay, Chittering Valley and Great Northern Highway attracts motorists.
 Other destinations include olive oil farms, lavender farms, holiday retreats, hotels, restaurants, caravan parks, an emu farm and a public archery park.